Modifying this control will update this page automatically

 Servers and shared computers you can connect to on Mac

-You can connect your Mac to:
+You can connect your Mac to any of the following:

 Windows computers with shared folders